 Plans for a book titled „Theoretical and practical developments in regional groundwater flow”

-In the General Meeting, it was decided to initiate the edition of the so called CRC „blue” book in the topic of „Theoretical and practical developments in regional groundwater flow”.
+In the General Meeting, it was decided to initiate the edition of the so-called CRC „blue” book on the topic of „Theoretical and practical developments in regional groundwater flow”.
 The Editor in Chief of Hydrogeology Journal, Dr. Cliff Voss offered the possibility of a (half-)issue of Hydrogeology Journal for papers dealing with regional groundwater flow in 2019.